kokeshiM0chi/finschia-wasm/README.md

-> :information_desk_person: If you want to use latest update from osmosis' main branch, checkout `autobuild-main` branch.
+> :information_desk_person: If you want to use latest update from finschia' main branch, checkout `autobuild-main` branch.

 # finschia-std